 DSL VS Ethernet: What's the Difference?

 Ethernet networks are distinguished by the fact that they are used to connect DSL (Digital Subscriber Line) to computer ports.
-In fact, both of these technologies are self-contained in terms of nature and function.
+In fact, both of these gears are self-contained in terms of nature and function.

 DSL connections, on the other hand, are often slower than Ethernet lines.
 One of the key reasons why so many internet users want to switch to Ethernet lines is because of this.